huggingface/peft/docs/source/task_guides/lora_based_methods.md

 ### PEFT configuration and model

 Every PEFT method requires a configuration that holds all the parameters specifying how the PEFT method should be applied.
-Once the configuration is setup, pass it to the [`~peft.get_peft_model`] function along with the base model to create a trainable PEFT model.
+Once the configuration is setup, pass it to the [`~peft.get_peft_model`] function along with the base model to create a trainable [`PeftModel`].

 <Tip>

-Call the [`~PeftModel.print_trainable_parameters`] method to compare the number of parameters you're training with PEFT versus the total number of parameters in the base model!
+Call the [`~PeftModel.print_trainable_parameters`] method to compare the number of parameters of [`PeftModel`] versus the number of parameters in the base model!

 </Tip>

 <hfoptions id="loras">
 <hfoption id="LoRA">

-[LoRA](../conceptual_guides/adapter#low-rank-adaptation-lora) decomposes the weight update matrix into two smaller matrices.
+[LoRA](../conceptual_guides/adapter#low-rank-adaptation-lora) decomposes the weight update matrix into *two* smaller matrices.
 The size of these low-rank matrices is determined by its *rank* or `r`.
-A higher rank means the model has more parameters to train, but it also means the model has more expressivity.
-You'll also want to specify the `target_modules` which determines where these smaller matrices are inserted.
+A higher rank means the model has more parameters to train, but it also means the model has more learning capacity.
+You'll also want to specify the `target_modules` which determine where the smaller matrices are inserted.
 For this guide, you'll target the *query* and *value* matrices of the attention blocks.
-Other important parameters to set are `lora_alpha` (scaling factor), `bias` (whether none, all or only the LoRA bias parameters should be trained), and `modules_to_save` (the modules apart from the LoRA layers to be trained and saved).
+Other important parameters to set are `lora_alpha` (scaling factor), `bias` (whether `none`, `all` or only the LoRA bias parameters should be trained), and `modules_to_save` (the modules apart from the LoRA layers to be trained and saved).
 All of these parameters - and more - are found in the [`LoraConfig`].

 ```py
 from peft import LoraConfig, get_peft_model